amritanshu-pandey/amritanshu.in/content/posts/some-things-powershell-is-great-at.md

 -a---          16/12/2020  9:12 PM            710 README.md
 ```

-`ls` is an alias to the powershell command `Get-ChildItem`. what we see on screen is just a textual representation, but behind the scenes is an object.
-We can see the properties and method pertaining to the object using the `Get-Members` cmdlet.
+`ls` is an alias to the powershell command `Get-ChildItem`. what we see on screen is just a textual representation, but behind the scenes it is an object.
+We can see the properties and method pertaining to the object using the `Get-Members` cmdlet (`Get-ChildItem | Get-Member`)